catherinism/catherinism.github.io/_posts/2019-06-30-rails_with_js_project_guide.markdown

 gem 'active_model_serializers'
 ```

 Tip: Don't forget to *bundle install*.
 Also, I read that `turbolinks` doesn't go well with `jquery-rails`.
-I don't know exactly why but when I removed it from my *Gemfile* and *application.js*, my project ran more smoothly and it stopped me from refreshing my index because it used to not render via JSON right away.
+I don't know exactly why but when I removed it from my *Gemfile* and *application.js*, my project ran more smoothly and it stopped me from frequently refreshing my index because it used to not render via JSON right away.

 **4. Require directives to the *application.js* file**